 One of the things that many people have always wanted is to be able to use several apps from the Play Store on their laptop, but without having to download an Android emulator.
-Luckily after years of patiently waiting, this can be done.
-What is certain is that there are now several Android apps that can be used in some Chromebooks, and this has been the case since last June.
+Luckily after years of patiently waiting, this can be done and now several Android apps that can be used in some Chromebooks.

 What that means is that now, we are going to be able to install any Android app on any device that is equipped with the Chrome OS operating system without an emulator in sight.